 Clients who enter into an agreement, or who are ordered to attend community support services are monitored by the Commission.
 Service providers are required to submit regular reports by the fifth day of each month advising if the client has attended and engaged with the provider and the progress they are making towards achieving their goals.
 The Commission collaborates with service providers to maintain consistent reporting criteria, encourages each service provider to engage in a quality assurance process in regard to the quality of information provided and conducts information sessions and updates in the communities when required.
 Service providers are encouraged to attend conference proceedings in each welfare reform community and discuss the decision-making processes with the Commissioners.

-Each agreement or order is monitored by the Commission for the period of the agreement/order.
+Each agreement or order is monitored by the Commission for the period of the agreement or order.
 As a result of the progress reports received from service providers, clients are assessed to determine if they are fulfilling their obligations under the agreement or order.
 Together with local knowledge, additional information is sought from agencies and service providers where appropriate to decide upon the best course of action for the client.

 The complexity of client obligations requires comprehensive information sharing and cooperation between the Commission, service providers and associated agencies to ensure clients can realistically meet the requirements of their agreements or orders.
-Each Show Cause is therefore assessed on a case by case basis to ensure that clients are treated in a fair and just manner.
+Each show cause is therefore assessed on a case by case basis to ensure that clients are treated in a fair and just manner.

-Clients may submit an Application to Amend or End their Agreement or Order.
+Clients may submit an application to amend or end their agreement or order.
 Commissioners view the hearing of the applications as an opportunity to engage with clients.
-For some clients this may be their first conference attendance as the CIM order may have been invoked due to their non-attendance at two previous conferences.
-The client is encouraged to provide evidence as to why the application should be heard and each application is considered on its own merit.
+For some clients, this may be their first conference attendance as the CIM order may have been invoked due to their non-attendance at two previous conferences.
+The client must provide reasons for seeking to amend or end their agreement or order and each application is considered on its own merit.
 When CIM orders are revoked clients are encouraged to continue to address any remaining challenges and to exercise personal responsibility in their lives.